utkarshkoushik/engage-demo/README.md

 6. This shall run the react server on https://localhost:3000.
 7. You can visit https://localhost:3000 on your browser to see the website in action. <br />

+## Future Scope

+1. This platform can be used as a plugin for Microsoft Teams.
+With all the existing features in teams it would be really useful to have an integrated IDE and collab editor inside teams itself.
+It shall really help the students and teachers in the universities.

+2. Applying Machine Learning models to further improve the auto grading of assignments can be done.
+This will further save a lot of time for teachers and students and will make things easier overall.